 On any given day you can log into your daily feed on Twitter and scroll through a plethora of verbal grudge matches between strength coaches, pitching/hitting coaches and movement gurus arguing.
 Yes, arguing and criticizing each other’s ideology about athletic performance and how to improve it.
 These verbal assaults are usually fueled by the fact that one individual’s concept, theory, protocol or whatever you choose to call it may not line up with another’s.
 In other words, “it’s different”.
 For those of you that have the insight to be able to “discuss” and not argue, this blog is not targeting you, however you may want to come along for the ride.
 Continue reading “How to Increase Athleticism… Develop Efficient Movement”

-Note: This article was recently published by Inside Pitch Magazine (Official Magazine of ABCA, November/December 2018 issue).
+Note: This article was published in the November/December 2018 issue of Inside Pitch Magazine (Official Magazine of ABCA).

-Every off-season I see dedicated athletes basically spinning their wheels and settling for thrown-together ineffective off-season programming, simply because the location is convenient, or they’re feeling pressure from the travel team they play with to train with them.
+Every off-season I see dedicated athletes spinning their wheels and settling for ineffective baseball strength training programs, simply because the location is convenient, or they’re feeling pressure from the travel coach.
 The reality is that often they’re experiencing mediocre gains or no gains at all when they should be improving dramatically.
-They’re settling for acceptable when they should be expecting optimal.
-Bottom line is if your velo has stayed the same year-over-year your training probably SUCKS!
-Continue reading “Customized Strength Training at RPP; The Why and How it Works”
+Bottom line is if your performance has remained the same year-over-year your training probably SUCKS!
+A customized baseball strength training program goes a long way towards improving your level of performance.
+Continue reading “Baseball Strength Training at RPP, Why and How it Works”

 Knowing the adaptation that needs to occur and knowing what adaptation will occur are powerful decision-making tools when designing a program for an athlete.
 You need to first decide what effect you want the body to produce and then match it with an appropriate stimulus.
 This is referred to as the “SAID” principle.
 It stands for “Specific Adaptation to Imposed Demands” and is the blueprint that we build off of when programming for our athletes here at RPP.